RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    ---------------- /opt/rcic/Modules/modulefiles/LANGUAGES -----------------------
    anaconda/2020.07 anaconda/2021.11 anaconda/2022.05

-Usually, to install an application one needs to create a local conda environment.
-You can choose either Miniconda or Anaconda depending on what is your package installation instructions require and build your local conda environment.

-For additional info on conda-specific commands and builds please see conda documentation `Bulding Conda local environments <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`_

-Steps below explain the basic build specific to the cluster.

-To install conda environment in your user area follow the steps below.
-The example is given for the anaconda version 2021.11 for Python 3.9.7.
-The steps are the same for other versions of conda (substitute version numbers where needed).
+To install conda environment in your user area follow the example steps below.
+The example is given for the anaconda version 2021.11 and for Python 3.9.7.
+The steps are the same for other versions of conda (simply substitute name/version where needed).
-Your output will have your UCINetID where needed in steps below (we use as an example panteater).
+Your commands output will have your UCINetID where applicable in the steps below (we use as an example panteater UCINetID).

 1. **Get an interactive node**